testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 > NOTE: The user must not interact with the PC during the run

-> NOTE: One run take up to 1 hour or more depending to the hardware specifications of the machine
+> NOTE: One run take up to 1 hour or more depending on the hardware specifications of the machine

-When the run ends, on the console you should see a message like the following:
+When the run ends, on the console you should see a message similar to the following:

 ```
 Final solution N is: X